yasmine-mustafa-web/clinic/README.md

- Clinic Management & Booking System
-​A modern, interactive web application built to simplify patient bookings and provide detailed medical information with a focus on a delightful User Experience (UX).

-🚀 Live Demo
-**Check out the live project here: [Visit Website](https://yasmine-mustafa-web.github.io/clinic/)**
+A website for A clinic

-​🌟 Key Features
+​ Key Features:

-​📲 temporary booking : through JavaScript logic.
+​emporary booking : through JavaScript logic.

-🩺 doctors' profile : You can know their specialisation,schedule , telephone and their location.
+ doctors' profile : You can know their specialisation,schedule , telephone and their location.

-🎗 patients' reviews
+ patients' reviews

-⌨️ Connection : You can contact them (I am still working on this tho).
+Connection : You can contact them (I am still working on this tho).

-⚙️ Tech Stack:
+Tech Stack:
 Front-end: HTML , CSS AND JavaScript including json

 responsive for all screens📲